Relevent Background and Education:

 Post-Doctoral Researcher, 1992-1995, Michigan State University, Department of Horticlture

 Assistant Professor 1995-6, Louisiana State University, Department of Horticulture

 Assistant Professor, 1996-1999, Clemson University, Department of Horticulture

-Present Position: Associate Professor, Department of Horticulture, Michigan State University (since Sept.
-1999)
+Present Position: Professor, Department of Horticulture, Michigan State University

-My research and extension program focus areas are on water quality and management, container substrate properties and nutrition, biodegradable plastics, and analyzing production costs.
+My research and extension program focus areas are on water quality and management for container nursery production.
 I am particularly interested in new technology for horticulture, both for research and industry use.
-I work primarily with the ornamental plant production industries but also with other commodity groups when my specific expertise in water quality/management or cost estimation is desired.
+Along with water quality research, I am investigating the use of RFID to facilitate precision agriculture practices for container production.

-I began teaching Landscape Plant Identification (HRT 211) in the Fall 2012 semester.
-We cover identification characteristics and landscape use of 325 woody and hardy herbaceous plant species.
 I have delivered over 200 presentations for scientific and industry audiences within Michigan, nationally and internationally and have over 160 scientific, extension and trade journal publications.
-I work primarily with the ornamental nursery industry but have worked with the fruit, vegetable, and Christmas tree industries related to water quality and irrigation management.
+I work primarily with the ornamental nursery industry but have worked with the greenhouse, fruit, vegetable, and Christmas tree industries related to water quality and irrigation management.

 My interest in horticulture arose from working in our family ornamental greenhouse/nursery business.
 I worked for 8 years in the business participating in all aspects from greenhouse construction to plant production.